spencerdouglas7/spencerdouglas7.github.io/README.md

-# Spencer Douglas, Purdue Computer Science & Mathematics Dec.
-2021
+# Spencer Douglas, Software Engineer

 Computer Science and Mathematics double major graduating Dec.
 2021.
 Software Engineering and Computer Security focused with proven ability as a developer and a leader.